Skip to content

 Compressing Images

 Next, you’ll want to use a tool to compress all images.
-If you use WordPress there are a number of plugins available to do this.
-If you don’t use WordPress you can upload all your images to a service like Compressor.io to optimize sizing and compress them.
+If you use WordPress, there are a number of plugins available to do this.
+If you don’t use WordPress, you can upload all your images to a service like Compressor.io to optimize sizing and compress them.

 Use a Content Delivery Network (CDN)

-The technical definition of a CDN, according to Wikipedia “is a geographically distributed network of proxy servers and their data centers.
+The technical definition of a CDN, according to Wikipedia a geographically distributed network of proxy servers and their data centers.
 The goal is to distribute service spatially relative to end-users to provide high availability and high performance.”

 Fast Hosting